wurthless-elektroniks/buildcoolshit/readme.md

 This is a program for tinyAVRs that targets the ubiquitous letter boards you can get on Amazon or at your local dollar store, and the LED tape you can get easily off eBay/Aliexpress/etc.

 This program is heavily optimized for size and memory usage.
-It fits nicely on an ATTiny45.
-A conversion to the much cheaper ATTiny404 is planned in the future.
+When all functions are enabled, the program easily fits on an ATTiny45.
+With other functions turned off and less LEDs to drive, it's trivial to fit single-effect builds on the ATTiny25.

 As this program uses BSD-licensed code from the [avr-ws2812 project](https://github.com/stephendpmurphy/avr-ws2812), I have to make my modifications open source.